braze-inc/braze-docs/_docs/_user_guide/data_and_analytics/tracking/uninstall_tracking.md

 ### Why am I suddenly seeing a spike in uninstalls?

 If you see a spike in app uninstalls, it may be due to Firebase Cloud Messaging (FCM) and Apple Push Notification Service (APNS) revoking old tokens at a different frequency.

+### Why are the number of app uninstalls different from what's in the APNs?

+The difference is expected.
+APNs will start returning a 410 status for these tokens on a fuzzy schedule.

 [1]: {% image_buster /assets/img_archive/Uninstall_Tracking2.png %} "Uninstall Tracking Checkbox"
 [2]: {% image_buster /assets/img_archive/Uninstall_Tracking_App2.png %} "Uninstall Graph Selection"